 Kronos Worldwide (KRO) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the maker of titanium dioxide pigments had lost 8.49% over the past month.
-This has lagged the Basic Materials sector's loss of 1.26% and the S&P 500's loss of 5.54% in that time.
+Heading into today, shares of the maker of titanium dioxide pigments had lost 3.67% over the past month, lagging the Basic Materials sector's gain of 0.61% and the S&P 500's loss of 3.26% in that time.

-Kronos Worldwide will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Kronos Worldwide to post earnings of $0.27 per share.
-This would mark year-over-year growth of 200%.
+Wall Street will be looking for positivity from Kronos Worldwide as it approaches its next earnings report date.
+On that day, Kronos Worldwide is projected to report earnings of $0.27 per share, which would represent year-over-year growth of 200%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $489.69 million, up 18.03% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Kronos Worldwide.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Kronos Worldwide is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Kronos Worldwide has a Forward P/E ratio of 11.38 right now.
-Its industry sports an average Forward P/E of 12.5, so we one might conclude that Kronos Worldwide is trading at a discount comparatively.
+In terms of valuation, Kronos Worldwide is currently trading at a Forward P/E ratio of 11.56.
+For comparison, its industry has an average Forward P/E of 12.51, which means Kronos Worldwide is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report